5sControl/min-max/README.md

 # About Min-Max
 Min-Max is one of the Official [5controlS](https://5controls.com/) algorithms.
-Plug it in our video monitoring system with AI analysis and ERP Integration to facilitate supply chain management and keep up the optimal stock levels.
+Plug it in our video monitoring system with AI analysis and ERP Integration (Open Source) to facilitate supply chain management and keep up the optimal stock levels.

 With Min-Max, you can now effortlessly manage your reserves and ensure smooth and uninterrupted production processes.
 Our software helps you maintain the optimal stock levels by providing real-time inventory tracking and analysis, allowing you to make informed decisions and avoid costly production line stoppages.